Configuring Jenkins as an event source

 About this task

 Notifications can be sent for single job stages or all stages of a job.
 Configure each project separately from which you want to receive notifications.
-The notifications are raised in event management as events.
+The notifications are raised in Monitoring as events.
 The events are then correlated into incidents.

 - Go to the Jenkins tile and click Configure.